-What is the purpose of internal audit assessment?
+What is the purpose of internal audit quality assessment?

 What is the standard mandate regarding External Assessments?

-As per IIA Standard 1312 – External Assessments, an external assessment of an internal audit activity be conducted at least once every five years by a qualified, independent assessor or assessment team from outside the organization.
+As per IIA Standard 1312 – External Assessments requires that an external assessment of an internal audit activity be conducted at least once every five years by a qualified, independent assessor or assessment team from outside the organization.
 The objective of the external assessment is to evaluate an internal audit activity’s conformance with the Standards and the Code of Ethics.

-Is the performance assessment of internal audit function a mandate by regulatory bodies in Kuwait?
+Is the performance quality assessment of internal audit function a mandate by regulatory bodies in Kuwait?

-Central Bank of Kuwait has not required the business entities supervised by it to conduct review and assessment of the internal audit function.
-However, some banks perform such assessment voluntarily.
+Central Bank of Kuwait has not required the business entities supervised by it to conduct a review and evaluation of the internal audit function.
+However, some banks perform such evaluations voluntarily.

 What is the effective date of Article 6-9 of Module 15, based on which the three-year period is computed?

-What is the adding value to business entities from conducting Performance Assessment of Internal Audit Function?
+What is the added value to business entities from conducting Internal Audit Quality Assessment?

 - Comply with laws, regulations, resolutions, and instructions issued by Capital Markets Authority.

-- Identify efficiency of internal audit function’s performance in carrying out their roles and responsibilities.
+- Identify the efficiency of the internal audit department/ office/ unit performance in carrying out their roles and responsibilities.

-- Enhance the performance efficiency of internal audit function and the business entity as a whole through identifying strengths and weaknesses and defining performance improvement opportunities.
+- Enhance the performance efficiency of the internal audit department/ office/ unit and the business entity as a whole by identifying strengths and weaknesses and defining performance improvement opportunities.

-What are the services offered by Baker Tilly?
+What are the services offered by Baker Tilly Kuwait?